Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Group Tests and Best Buys

-What to look for when buying bikepacking bags – plus some of the best collections for all budgets
+What to look for when buying bikepacking bags, including our tried and tested selection of the best bike bags for this year.

 Bikepacking allows riders to travel faster, lighter and deeper into the unknown.
 Unlike traditional cycle touring, where riders carry their gear in large pannier bags mounted to a rack on the rear of the bike, bikepackers tend to mostly use bags strapped directly to the frame, handlebar and seatpost.